 The Program Committee particularly reflects upon students' progress in the program relative to both profession-wide and discipline specific competencies.
 As such, student grades, classroom performance, professional interactions outside of the classroom, program milestones (e.g. comprehensive exam performance) and evaluations from third parties (e.g. supervisor field placement evaluation) are all reviewed to determine if profession-wide and discipline specific competencies are being met.
-Each year, in late spring, students formally inform the Program Committee's student evaluation process and deliberations by completing their Annual PsyD Student Self-Evaluation (Appendix O), which asks for reflection upon academic performance, professional development, attention to feedback, achievement of programmatic milestones, and goals for the upcoming academic year.
-At the culmination of the Program Committee's formal evaluation cycle, students receive a letter from the Program Director, denoting either successful progress in the program ('meets' or 'does not meet' expected development or performance).
+Each year, in late spring, students formally inform the Program Committee's student evaluation process and deliberations by completing their Annual PsyD Student Self-Evaluation (Appendix O), which asks for reflection upon academic performance, professional development, attention to feedback, achievement of program Committee's formal evaluation cycle, students receive a letter from the Program Director, denoting either successful progress in the program ('meets' or 'does not meet' expected development or performance).
 If the Program Committee determines that a student 'does not' meet expected developmental performance, a decision will be rendered regarding the need, format, and content of student remediation, either informal or formal.